-But El-Hadji Diouf gave the home side hope just before the break and built on that in the second half with goals from Ross McCormack and Luciano Becchio to turn the match around.
+But El-Hadji Diouf gave the home side hope just before the break and built on that with second half goals from Ross McCormack and Luciano Becchio to turn the match around.

-It looked like Rovers were set for their first defeat of the season but up popped Rochina to earn a point in a match where they were set for three.
+It looked like Rovers were set for their first defeat of the season but up popped Rochina to earn a point when they seemed destined for three.

 Steve Kean made two changes from the side that defeated Leicester City in the league last time out.